milianoo/sample-nodejs-api/README.md

 ## Documentation

-API documentation available [here](http://borderguru-test.herokuapp.com) Live Demo available [here](http://borderguru-test.herokuapp.com/api/orders)
+API documentation available [here](http://borderguru-test.herokuapp.com)

+Live Demo available [here](http://borderguru-test.herokuapp.com/api/orders)

 ## How to use this repository

-Clone the repository
+1. Clone the repository

 `git clone https://github.com/milianoo/borderguru-test.git`

-Install npm packages
+2. Install npm packages

 `npm install`

-Run tasks, to run tests and jslint task
+3. Run mocha test cases and jslint task to validate your JavaScript

 `grunt` (or `grunt watch` to run tasks after any changes on files)

 # Arcitecture Overview

+Design inspired by MVC arcitectural pattern.

-According to the scenario, two models required, to represents the logical resources in the API
+Models to represents the logical resources in the API:

 - `items`
 - `orders`

-Also two controller required to control and process the requests:
+Controllers

 - `itemController`
 - `orderController`

 In addition, in order to display "How often items has been ordered", it is required to decide which endpoints should handle this request, and as the request is kind of report, therefore I decided to create a seperate endpoint for this purpose.
 This endpoint will also require a controller, which will take benefit from existing `order` model:
 - `reportController`

-The app will be running over `ExpressJS` and will use `MongoDB` for data transactions.

 ## a) Why did you pick your particular your design?
 What assumptions did you make, and what tradeoffs did you consider?

-The focus of this prototype is to represent:
+### Development practice

-- Take benefit from 'Test Driven Development' in implementation of API endpoints
+- **Test Driven Development** in implementation of API endpoints.

+### Libraries and frameworks

-- Using MongoDB as an schemaless database and JSON format as basic unit of data storage.
+- `MongoDB` as an schemaless database and JSON format as basic unit of data storage.
-- using ExpressJS as web application framework to handle http requests.
+- `ExpressJS` as web application framework to handle http requests.
-- using Mocha as a testing framework, to run tests serially and generate flexible and accurate reports.
+- `Mocha` as a testing framework, to run tests serially and generate flexible and accurate reports.
-- using Sinon for Stubing database objects, and isolate the models and controllers for unit testing.
+- `Sinon` for Stubing database objects, and isolate the models and controllers for unit testing.
+- `SuperTest` to test and assert HTTP endpoints.
-- using Grunt as a Task runner for mocha tests and JSlint tasks.
+- `Grunt` as a Task runner for mocha tests and JSlint tasks.

+### Objectives

 In addition, I considered below criterias in design and development of API endpoints:

 1. It should be friendly to the developers.
 2. Explorable via a browser address bar via http methods.
-3. URLs represent API resources.
+3. URLs represent API resources
-4. plural name for API resources. (example: orders, items, etc.)
+   - plural name for API resources. (example: orders, items, etc.)
+4. Proper documentation, and examples for consumers.
 5. Leveraging http verbs (GET,POST,etc.) to implement CRUD on API resources.
 6. Impelement relations on API resources.
-   - Each resource might have relation to other resources
-   - GET api/orders/1/items , will retrieve items in order with id of 1
+   - Each resource might have relation to other resources (example : GET api/orders/1/items, will retrieve items in order with id of 1)
 7. Leveraging http status codes for error handling.
-8. Using JSON as request and reposne Content-Type.
+8. Using JSON as request and reposne Content-Type, to have same data format in all layers.

+### What is next ?

+- Implement more test cases and cover more scenarios and edge cases.
+- Improve error handling

 ## b) What do you like (and dislike) about Node/Javascript compared to other programming languages?